feliciahmq/full-stack-open/README.md

-Learning React, Redux, Node.js, MongoDB, GraphQL & TypeScript.
+Learning React, Redux, Node.js, MongoDB & TypeScript.

 Building ReactJS application that use REST APIs built with Node.js.
 Using Postman for API testings.